roofclimb/Assignment2/README.md

 ## Assignment 2 (Adidas Website)

-This website is an Adidas e-commerce website for consumers to choose their desired items and add it to their shopping cart.
+This website is an Fairprice website for consumers to choose their desired items and add it to their shopping cart.

 Adidas is a German multinational  coporation that designs and manufactures shoes, clothing and accessories.
 It was founded on 18 August 1949
 # Design Process